 It’s actually not as unreasonable as you might think.
 When you deal with standalone tools that are integrated into Teams, one of the most challenging pieces is permissions management.
 Third-party tools cannot easily find out the permissions users have in Office 365 and Teams.
-There are ways to match accounts but in a software world, any solution that is technologically challenged represents risks, and if you are a big company, accidental access of those who don’t need the data, or lack of access of those who is not acceptable.
-So, Google cannot risk allowing me to share it’s live charts in a Teams tab.
-And forcing anyone to sign in to Google account to view the chart attached is not handy at all.
+There are ways to match accounts but in a software world, any solution that is technologically challenged represents risks, and if you are a big company, accidental access to those who don’t need the data or lack of access to those who are not acceptable.
+So, Google cannot risk allowing me to share its live charts in a Microsoft Teams tab.
+And forcing anyone to sign in to a Google account to view the chart attached is not handy at all.

 In addition, many third-party tools sell their tools on a per-user base and are not interested in sharing a dashboard through Teams as a proxy, so one person could get a license, and then the whole company can use the insights.

 A great response to those challenges is SharePoint-native analytical solutions and charts.
-Developed by Office365 certified professionals, these solutions keep your data on your side, use your SharePoint or Teams permission management model, and give you the truly integrated single-window work experience.
+Developed by Microsoft 365-certified professionals, these solutions keep your data on your side, use your SharePoint or Teams permission management model, and give you a truly integrated single-window work experience.